DeanA1985/General-Knowledge-Quiz---P2/README.md

 When the correct option is selected by the player, the answer button hilights green.
 If an incorrect option is selected by the player the answer button hilights red and the correct answer is hilighted in every instance once a question is answered the player progresses through the quiz scoring a point for each question they have correct.
 Incorrect answers do not score points.

 At the end of the quiz the players score is calculated out of 20.
 And they are congratulated by on screen animations to signifying that they have completed the quiz.
-At the start of the quiz on screen animations also are present.

 The project is aimed at any age demographic who just enjoy exercising their general knowledge or who want to learn something new, just for fun.